 The visual design may seem like all jazz and fun, but there are important decisions to be made behind a creative visual design.
 How much visual design is really required for your training?
 How much will the creative visual design impact the cost and time of developing the training?
 What if there is no consensus among the various stakeholders on the visual design proposals?
 Who can guide you in making the right visual design choices?

-, our ID strategists work closely with creative designers right from the start of a project to bring you the best possible solution.
+At Tesseract Learning, our ID strategists work closely with creative designers right from the start of a project to bring you the best possible solution.